Eitilt/CommonHelpers/Storage/MIGRATING.md

 ﻿# Considerations for migrating existing code
 A core goal for this package is to provide a drop-in replacement for the UWP-only `Windows.Storage` IO interactions.
-Even so, some changes have been made to better integrate with `System` namespaces or where the official implementation seems restrictive.
+Even so, some changes have been made to better integrate with `System` namespaces or to take advantage of .NET-specific features that weren't added to maintain compatibility with, for example, C++.
 This document lists any such known differences that aren't backwards-compatible, and which may require the including code to be edited.

 ## IStorageFile